-All directors hold offices until the next annual meeting of the shareholders or until their successors are duly elected and qualified.
-Officers of the Company serve at the discretion of the Board of directors.
+Except as set forth above, all directors hold offices until the next annual meeting of the shareholders or until their successors are duly elected and qualified.
+Officers of the Company serve at the discretion of the Board of Directors.

 Business Experience